Understanding Occidental Petroleum's Unusual Options Activity | Benzinga

 Understanding Occidental Petroleum's Unusual Options Activity

-On Tuesday, shares of Occidental Petroleum (NYSE:OXY) saw unusual options activity.
-After the option alert, the stock price moved up to $25.9.
+Shares of Occidental Petroleum (NYSE:OXY) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $26.68.

 - Trade Type: PUT